When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-The new Fiido C21 E-Gravel is a lightweight hybrid electric bike aimed at recreational and commuter riders.
+The new Fiido C21 E-Gravel is a lightweight hybrid electric bike for recreational and commuter riders.
 Marketed as a ‘gravel e-bike,’ it’s perfect for tarmac or unpaved surfaces, such as canal towpaths or woodland trails.
 With an attractive price tag of $1599, the C21 E-Gravel boasts high-end features usually reserved for more expensive models.
-In this review, I’ll take a detailed look at the bike’s key features, and answer some frequently asked questions.
+In this review, I’ll examine the bike’s key features and answer frequently asked questions.

 • Torque-sensing pedal assist